bright/bright.github.io/_posts/2015-02-27-ios-layouts-for-web-developers-1-basic-building-blocks.md

 author: adam
 ---

-Almost all of my past development experience is centered around the web.
-Just recently I had an opportunity to dive into an iOS development and while I enjoy it, I miss a lot of things from the web development world.
-I've quickly discovered that applying the techniques and approaches directly from the web is often not possible.
-Sometimes I had to switch to the different mindset than the one I'm used to.
-To make things easier, I was looking for an iOS begginer guide targeted specifically to the web developers like me, but I haven't found any.
-This is how the idea for the series of blog posts I'm starting right now was born.

-My idea is to go through multiple layout-specific aspects of iOS programming and compare it to the concepts I know from the web.
-I don't intend to replace Apple's documentation nor write an extensive guide to iOS - there are better resources for that.
-I also expect that the reader is already able to use Objective C or Swift at the syntax level and has the basic knowledge of how iOS generally works.
-What I hope to create is more a translation table between the similar concepts on both platforms.
-As such, and also due my limited iOS experience, it will for sure have some deficiencies and simplifications - I treat this write-up as a learning opportunity, too.
-Let's give it a try!

-In the first part I'll have a look at the basic building blocks of the view layer in iOS and compare it to what HTML offers.
+In the first part of [**iOS layouts for web developers** series](/ios-layouts-for-web-developers/) I'll have a look at the basic building blocks of the view layer in iOS and compare it to what HTML offers.
+First, we need to shift our mindset a bit and accept the fact we need to give up some control (pun intended) over our views to the iOS.

 Elements vs. controls
 ----